-The following are the salient dates for the payment of the interim dividend:
+The following were the salient dates for the payment of the interim dividend:

-- Tuesday, 17 August 2021 - Sterling/Rand exchange rate, dividend amount in Rand, scrip price and scrip ratio announced
+- Tuesday, 16 August 2022 - Sterling/Rand exchange rate and dividend amount in Rand announced

-South African shareholders should note that, in accordance with the requirements of Strate, the last day to trade cum-dividend will be 24 August 2021 and that no dematerialisation of shares will be possible from 25 August 2021 to 27 August 2021 inclusive.
-No transfers between the UK and South Africa registers may take place from 18 August 2021 to 27 August 2021 inclusive.
-The above dates are proposed and subject to change.
+South African shareholders should note that, in accordance with the requirements of Strate, the last day to trade cum-dividend was Tuesday 23 August 2022 and that no dematerialisation of shares was possible from Wednesday 24 August 2022 to Friday 26 August 2022 inclusive.
+No transfers between the UK and South Africa registers could take place from 24 August 2022 to 26 August 2022 inclusive.

 Information for shareholders